 So, seeing those two pages made me realize that the solution was, indeed, installing the InCommon CA intermediate certificate from that UW page!
 To do so, I generated a new Certificate Signing Request (CSR) for each server via the Synology interface, sent them off to our department IT group, and then used Synology interface to import the updated server certificate and the intermediate certificate.

-And with that, I have managed to resolve all of the issues described in the intial paragraph!
+And with that, I have managed to resolve all of the issues described in the initial paragraph!
 It is a great day!
 Huzzah!